 About the theatre

-The legendary Alexandrinsky Theatre, fully titled as the Russian State Academic A.S.
-Pushkin Drama Theatre, is the oldest national theatre in Russia.
+The legendary Alexandrinsky Theatre, fully titled as the National Drama Theatre of Russia (Alexandrinsky Theatre), is the oldest national theatre in Russia.
 Established by a special order of the Senate, signed on Saint Alexandre Nevsky day, August, 30 1756, by Peter the Great’s daughter Empress Elizabeth, it became the common ancestor of all future Russian theatres, so the date it was founded on is recognised as the Birthday of professional theatre in Russia.
 The Alexandrinsky Theatre foundation had also laid the grounds for Russian state policy towards theatrical art.

 For the two hundred and fifty years of its existence, the Russian State Drama Theatre has always been the symbol of the Russian State.
 Since its foundation and until 1917 it used to be Russia’s main imperial theatre, with the Emperors taking great personal interest in its affairs.